Mahaling-Preethi/Mahaling-Preethi/README.md

-- 👋 Hi, I’m @Mahaling-Preethi
+- 👋 Hi, I’m Preethi
 - I am a Computer Science student at Ellenki Institute of Engineering and Technology.
 - Right now I am learning JavaScript and Git bash
 <!---